Caucones: In myth and literature

+Greek accounts

-Strabo (8.3.14–15) in discussing Triphylian Pylos lists Caucones once inhabiting Lepreion as does Pausanias (5.5.5), a settlement that may have had custody over Hades-Demeter shrines at Mt.
-Minthe that grew mint used for the kukeiôn at Eleusis (Homer, Hymn to Demeter 209: glêkhôni).
+Strabo (8.3.14–15) in discussing Triphylian Pylos lists Caucones once inhabiting Lepreion, a settlement that may have had custody over Hades-Demeter shrines at Mt.
+Minthe that grew mint used for the kukeiôn at Eleusis (Homer, Hymn to Demeter 209: glêkhôni), as does Pausanias (5.5.5).
 These Caucones enter history with their expulsion (Hdt.4.148) and dispersion to Athens (Paus.
 2.18.7–8, 7.2.1–5) and Ionian Miletos (Hdt.
 1.146-7), after contributing to the spread of the Eleusinian Great Goddesses into Messenia and Thebes (Paus.4.1.5–9), Ephesos and Kolophon (Strabo 14.1.3).
-With these passages Pausanias affirms Herodotus (2.51) on the spread of Hermes and a cult of Kabeiroi throughout Attika under Hipparchus between 528–514 BC employing inscribed square-cut figures of Hermes in marble as road markers (Plato, Hipparchus 228b–229b).
+With these passages Pausanias affirms Herodotus (2.51) on the spread of Hermes and a cult of Kabeiroi throughout Attica under Hipparchus between 528–514 BC employing inscribed square-cut figures of Hermes in marble as road markers (Plato, Hipparchus 228b–229b).
 A Caucon priest Methapus had done much the same at Thebes.
 The Milesian Caucones, according to Herodotus (1.147), possessed ancestry from Pylian Codrus, son of Melanthos, the very same genealogy Herodotus (5.65) assigns to the Athenian tyrant Peisistratos.
 Strabo (12.3.5) reported Caucones once inhabiting the southern Black Sea coast from Heraclea Pontica (modern Karadeniz Ereğli) to Carambis promontory at Teion, on the Parthenios River, their likely Homeric geography (Iliad 20.328–9).

-The Caucones are not to be confused with the Cicones (also mentioned in the Iliad and the Odyssey), who were a Thracian tribe on the south coast of Thrace.